 Miller Boat Launch is located on the east side of Tomales Bay along Highway 1 just north of Nick's Cove, which is ~6.5 km (~4 mi) north of the town of Marshall.
 This Marin County park has a public boat launch with a cement ramp into the water, in addition to a pier and restrooms.
 There is a day-use fee and overnight-use fee.
 Overnight parking is permitted in the upper lot, to the right/north as you pull in.
 No overnight camping or beach fires.
 Contact Marin County Parks for more information at 415-499-6387.

 Lawson's Landing's campground and boat launch are located in Dillon Beach with direct access to the north end of Tomales Bay.
 The boat ramp is a sand bottomed ramp and Lawson's Landing uses a fork lift to move boats onto the water, or if you have 4 wheel drive they allow you to use it to put your boat into the water.
 There is a dump station and boat rentals.
 Restrooms and water available.
-There is a day-use and overnight fee charged.
+There is a day-use fee and overnight parking requires purchasing a Lawson's Landing campsite.
 Contact Lawson's Landing for more information at 707-878-2443.

 Day-use Only Areas

 The only marine Wilderness on the west coast of the continental United States, the esteros (Spanish for estuaries) offer relatively undisturbed habitat for harbor seals, bat rays, leopard sharks, and many species of birds and fish.
 Overnight use of Drakes Estero and Estero de Limantour is prohibited.
 A vault toilet is available at the kayak launch site at the south end of the Drakes Estero Access Road.